 - Overfitting: Regression analysis can suffer from overfitting, which occurs when the model is too complex and fits the training data too closely, resulting in poor performance on new data.

 - Limited to Continuous Variables: Regression analysis is limited to continuous variables, and it may not be suitable for analyzing categorical or binary data.

-- Linear Regression: Linear regression is one of the most commonly used algorithms for regression problems.
+- Linear Regression: Linear regression in machine learning is one of the most commonly used algorithms for regression problems.
 It is used to estimate the relationship between a dependent variable and one or more independent variables by fitting a linear equation to observed data.

-- Polynomial Regression: Polynomial regression is a type of regression analysis in which a polynomial function is used to fit a given set of data points.
+- Polynomial Regression: Polynomial regression in machine learning is a type of regression analysis in which a polynomial function is used to fit a given set of data points.
 It is used to model non-linear relationships between the independent and dependent variables.

 - Decision Tree: A decision tree is a supervised learning algorithm that can be used for both regression and classification problems.
 It is a decision tree-based model that builds a regression model in the form of a tree structure.
 It splits the data into subsets based on the most significant independent variables.